 Across the board, you will need to take a break from high-impact activities and limit the stress on your lower limbs.
 Depending on the injury, you might need to immobilize your lower limbs for at least a little while.
 You will need to take steps to minimize any swelling and inflammation, such as icing your foot or wrapping it in a compression bandage.
 Once the initial damage has mostly healed, you may need some kind of therapy or rehab to restore range of motion, flexibility, strength, and conditioning for your sports.

 Sports injuries shouldn’t keep you from being active in the future.
 With the right foot care, they certainly do not have to keep you sidelined forever.
 Invest in both your health and your sport!
 When you feel pain, take care of it instead of allowing it to become worse.
-Contact our team of experts at The Kansas Foot Center for an appointment at any of our Wichita, Emporia, or Newton, Kansas offices.
+Contact our team of experts at The Kansas Foot Center for an appointment at our Wichita or Newton, Kansas offices.
 Use our online request form or call us at (866) 222-5177.